 Traditionally, a little fun play ensures that the bride feels comfortable in her new environment, after the wedding extravaganza.
 And now, when emcees host and give out favours, these wedding games ensure that everyone is having a good time through her dream event.

 Here is a list of ideas for a little festive fun that can help give you cues for your own D-day.
-Go for the kind of games mentioned below, some of which have been adopted from the west:
+Go for the kind of games mentioned below, some of which have been adopted from the west.
+So, hop on the bandwagon and find some interesting Indian wedding games to keep things on the lighter side from our list of some impeccable Indian wedding games.

 So, it is a Mehndi function, and the get-together of relatives and guests is going great.
 There are some sizzling dance performances planned to entertain them.
 But how to bring them together to ensure no one gets bored?
 The answer is the classic game of ‘Antakshari’.
 We all have played this game in our childhoods and still love it!
 Add dumb charades for films, songs to the fray to keep everyone occupied.